 Specialist Master's with a real-world focus, developing quantitative modelling, systems thinking and consulting skills – ideal for careers in operations, supply chain, market analytics and decision support.

-We offer three flexible MSc programmes focussing on Management Science and Business Analytics, all lasting for twelve-months full-time.
-They are designed for people who wish to work in business analytics, decision support, industrial engineering, supply chain, logistics management, operational research and management science.
-We also offer the MSc Project Management and the MSc in E-Business and Innovation.
+We offer four taught MSc programmes focussing on Management Science and Business Analytics, Logistics and Supply Chain Management, Project Management, and Digital Business, Innovation and Management.
+These all last for twelve months full-time and are designed for people who wish to work in areas such as business analytics, decision support, industrial engineering, supply chain, logistics management, operational research, management science, project management, and business process analysis.

 Our MSc programmes combine five themes in quantitative modelling, systems thinking, consulting skills, real-world focus, and information technology.

 We also offer a Master's by research and a part-time MSc in Manufacturing Leadership in partnership with The Manufacturing Institute.